nTh0rn/batch-chessbit/README.md

 # Evaluation
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The evaluation only works by using piece-tables, obtained from [here](https://www.chessprogramming.org/Simplified_Evaluation_Function) (The Chess Programming Wiki is a goldmine, I highly recommend it.).
 Again, I was going to implement an actual chess-engine, and then I wised up.

-# A statement on switch-statements
+## A statement on switch-statements and the goto function.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A lot of what I wanted to do when writing this program was use switch-statements and goto loops.
 Unfortunately, Batch does not have switch statements.
 What it does have, however, is a dynamic text system that allows you to imbed variables into variable names.

 This means the following code: